When you hear the words “employee benefits,” what first comes to mind?

 Fringe benefits are defined as any compensation to a worker, in addition to their salary or wages.
-These can be services, goods, insurance, pension plans, perks or paid vacation.
+These can be services, goods, insurance, pension plans, perks, or paid vacation.

 Despite the colloquial connotation of the word “fringe,” the term “fringe benefits” has a broad definition, legally.
 Offering medical insurance might seem like standard practice, but it is still technically considered a fringe benefit.

-Offering a wide variety of fringe benefits and perks to your employees — more than just your basic medical and dental — can be a great way to attract and recruit top talent.
+Offering a wide variety of fringe benefits and perks to your employees — more than just your basic medical and dental — can be a great way to attract and retain top talent.
 It can also boost morale and productivity in your current employees.

 Fringe benefits can be taxable or nontaxable.
 Nontaxable benefits in particular can really satisfy your employees, as they don’t come with an additional tax burden.
-The IRS specifically outlines which fringe benefits are nontaxable.
+The IRS specifically outlines which fringe benefits are non-taxable.

 Some popular examples of tax-exempt benefits include:

-- On site athletic facilities
+- On-site athletic facilities